 - Each parent has tried to establish a meaningful relationship with the child — even if the other parent has frustrated those efforts.3

-Sometimes, angry or frustrated parents make up lies about the other parent in attempt to get an advantage in a child custody trial.
+Sometimes, angry or frustrated parents make up lies about the other parent in an attempt to get an advantage in a child custody trial.
 Examples include accusing the other parent of drug use, domestic violence, or spousal rape (NRS 200.373).

 Parents in a custody dispute in Las Vegas must attend mediation.
 During mediation, the parents will try to agree on a custody agreement, parenting plan, and a visitation schedule (if applicable).

 If the parents cannot agree, a judge will determine custody.